My cart 0

 • Carbamazepine, phenytoin, phenobarbital (anticonvulsants)

-• St. John's Wort — widely used Canadian herbal supplement, absolutely avoid with sirolimus
+• St. John's Wort — widely used Canadian herbal, absolutely avoid

-Moderate CYP3A4 inhibitors — increase sirolimus levels modestly (use with caution):
+Moderate CYP3A4 INHIBITORS — increase sirolimus modestly (caution)

 • Diltiazem, verapamil (calcium channel blockers — commonly prescribed in Canada for hypertension)